PolyPasswordHasher/PolyPasswordHasher-C/README.md

 * Threshold : the minimum number of shares (or username accounts) to provide in order for it to unlock

-* patial_bytes : how many bytes are non-obscured by either the AES key or the shamir secret in order to provide partial verification.
+* isolated_check_bits: how many bytes are non-obscured by either the AES key or the shamir secret in order to provide isolated verification.

 ##### returns
 An initialized pph_context